17 Romantic Things to Do St Mary’s County MD: Water Water All Around

 VISIT: Piney Point Lighthouse, Museum, and Historic Park

-Begin at the Visitor’s Center.
+To get the most out of the Piney Point Lighthouse Museum and Historic Park, start in the Visitor’s Center.
 Learn about the U-1105 “Black Panther,” the first “stealth” German WWII submarine that ended up – though a confluence of events – in the waters a mile off Piney Point.

 Then, mosey over to the larger Museum building to be immersed in the life of ubiquitous Chesapeake watermen.